Why Many Mexican Fans Will Be Rooting for Golovkin in His Rematch with Canelo

 Canelo is an undeniable star.
 In his high-end designer clothes and equally expensive colognes, he's kept company with the likes of Carlos Slim, Bill Clinton and a handful of Mexico's greatest pop stars.
 Such a man's face could never be placed on a figure like Chalino.
 It wouldn't work.

-It would be even more unbelievable than a Kazakhstani boxer claiming to have Mexican blood.
+It would be even more unbelievable than a boxer from Kazakhstan claiming to have Mexican blood.

 Roberto Jose Andrade Franco is a freelance writer from the El Paso-Juarez borderland.
 He currently lives in the Dallas area, where he attends SMU and is writing a dissertation on how boxing influences Mexican and Mexican American identity.
 Follow him on Twitter @R_AndradeFranco.